HDebeuf/balena-raspberry-pi4-omada-controller/README.md

 Rename the downloaded JDK to `java_jdk.tar.gz` and place it in the project folder

 ### 4. Define your email variable
-In order to download the `omada-controller_3.2.1-1_all.deb` install file, your email is required in order to access anonymously ftp.rent-a-guru.de
+In order to download the `omada-controller_3.2.1-1_all.deb` install file, your email is required in order to access anonymously 'ftp.rent-a-guru.de'

 ```
 ENV OMADA_EMAIL_ADDRESS your@email.com